For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 The company develops AI-powered robots for warehouses and distribution centers.
 It spun off in 2017 from OpenAI by its ex-research scientists, Peter Chen and Pieter Abbeel.
 Its robots are powered by a technology called the Covariant Brain, a machine-learning (ML) model to train and improve robots’ functionality in real-world applications.

-The company has recently launched a new AL model that takes up one of the major challenges in the development of robots with human-like intelligence.
+The company has recently launched a new AI model that takes up one of the major challenges in the development of robots with human-like intelligence.
 Let’s dig deeper into the problem and its proposed solution.

-What was the challenge?
+What was the Challenge?

 Today’s digital world is heavily reliant on data to progress.
 Since generative AI is an important aspect of this arena, data and information form the basis of its development as well.
 So the development of enhanced functionalities in robots, and the appropriate training requires large volumes of data.